Updated March 2022

 Learn more about HR training for new managers

-Kompass offers an online Human Resources Management certificate that is specifically designed to help new mangers lead with confidence.
+Kompass offers an online Human Resources Management certificate that is specifically designed to help new managers lead with confidence.

-The courses are flexible and can be completed in 3-6 months, depending on the pace you choose.
+The courses are flexible and can be completed in three to six months, depending on the pace you choose.

 Instructors are highly experienced HR professionals with a wealth of practical tools and knowledge to share.

-Click below to explore the certificate in more detail and chat live with an advisor.
-We're here to help.
+Click below to explore the certificate in more detail.